Lifestyle

 A Holistic Approach

-Remember, yoga and Ayurveda work best as part of a comprehensive approach that includes:
+Keep in mind that yoga and Ayurveda work best as part of a wider approach that includes:

 • Appropriate medical care